NyteshadeXT/PF2e-Vault/2) Compendium/equipment/relic-gifts/wisdom-of-the-eons.md

 **Aspect** Battle
 **Prerequisite** Experience of the Ages
-**Effect** Gain another feat up to level 6 from any of the listed classes listed in Experience of the Ages gift for which you qualify.
+**Effect** Gain another feat up to level 6 from either Fighter, Barbarian, Champion, Monk Rogue and Ranger that you qualify for.

 *Source: Golarion Unseen: Relics of Wrath p.
 7*